StoryLinkApp/StoryLink-Non-Code-hacktoberfest2023/README.md

 ## Style Guidelines

-- Follow the coding style and guidelines specified in the project.
+- Follow the style and guidelines specified in the project.

 ## Licensing